vijit-kala/vijit-kala/README.md

 ### Currently a CS Undergrad.

-- 🔭 I’m currently working on - `A personal project`
+- 🔭 I’m currently working on - `A personal project`.
-- 🌱 I’m currently learning - `DSA && C++ in depth`
+- 🌱 I’m currently learning - `DSA && Web Development `.
-- 👯 Open to Collaborate
+- 👯 Open to Collaborate.
-- 💼 Actively Seeking internship opportunities
+- 💼 Actively Seeking internship opportunities.
-- ⚡ Hobbies: I like playing Football, Coding and love watching Anime and reading Manga
+- ⚡ Hobbies: I like playing Football, Coding and love watching Anime and reading Manga.
 - 💻 Newbie in Competitive Programming.
 - 💬 Fun fact: The creators of Breaking Bad made a real savewalterwhite.com, and it has raised over $125,000 for The National Cancer Coalition of The United States.
 Cool right?